TheDude617/fuck-u3DS/README.md

 Stuff Coming Soon <br />
 -banner (most likely wont happen because cxitool is stupid) <br />
 -more words <br />
--Instruction Text on the left
+-Instruction Text on the left <br />
 This wont be getting updates anymore, its over!